Guts UK Derek Butler Fellowship (Upper GI)

 For clinical research, provided the study meets the NIHR’s definition of a research study, it will be eligible for adoption by the UK Clinical Research Network and therefore for NIHR support.
 Applicants are encouraged to contact their local NIHR Clinical Research Network for advice as early as possible.

 - Application form

 - Guts UK Grants Terms and Conditions

 Please submit your application by email to firstname.lastname@example.org and post one wet-signed copy to Guts UK, 3 St Andrews Place, London NW1 4LB.
 Applications will be considered incomplete until the wet-signed copy has been received.

-The deadline for applications will be 5pm 4th October 2021.
 Applications will be assessed by the Guts UK Research Awards Committee and external peer reviewers.
 Shortlisted applicants will be invited for an interview in February 2022 (TBC).
 The Research Awards Committee will then select one research project for funding and the Trustees of Guts UK will approve the award of the grant to that research project.
 The successful applicant will be notified by the end of February 2022.